clevertech/YiiBoilerplate/README.md

 # YiiBoilerplate
 Structure for enterprise-grade websites for Yii framework.
 Already thought-out.

+# WORK IN PROGRESS DISCLAIMER
+Current state of the project is a work in progress.
+A massive rewrite was done to the overall design, but it's incomplete.
+You have to understand that this work is being done in a free time of full-time developers from other projects, so expect extremely slow response (if any) and changes.
+Fork button is your friend.

 # Requirements

 -   **PHP 5.4**.
     Seriously, even [Debian Stable](http://packages.debian.org/stable/php/php5), notorious for slow library upgrades, has version 5.4 now.
     Upgrade right now and/or stop using hosting providers with old PHP versions.
 -   Probably, enabled support for running PHAR archives from console (it has to be enabled via `php.ini`).

+**Everything below the following line is outdated info, use at your own risk!**

+---

 # Overview